wasmium/wasmium/README.md

 ### Wasmium Network

-The Wasmium Network is a micro-banking platform that enables communities to create their own micro-banking groups and manage their own money.
+The Wasmium Network is a platform that enables communities to create their own micro-banking groups and manage their own money by creating tools to accelerate the uptake pf decentralized blockchain based infrastructure.

 In most developing countries, micro-banks account for billions of dollars in savings and yet the are vulnerable to mismanagement and theft of funds.
-The litepaper outlines how the Wasmium Network solves a lot of these problems through decentralized peer-to-peer fund management.
+The litepaper outlines how open source tools can help accelerate the use of decentralized infrastructure by communities through peer-to-peer tools.

 #### LITEPAPER - https://github.com/wasmium/wasmium/blob/main/WASMIUM-litepaper.pdf

-##### Source Code
+##### Links to tools that are helping solve some of these problems:

 - **Poseidon** - A minimal dependency Solana client that is fast to compile, has no bloat and is cache friendly.
 Source at: https://github.com/wasmium/Poseidon